Petit guide pour bien manger en camping!

-Summer in Quebec is the season to enjoy nature!
+Summer in Quebec is the perfect time to enjoy nature!

 It's also the best time to cook outside comfortably...

-And what could be more "outdoorsy" than cooking while camping.
+And what could be more "outdoorsy" than cooking while camping?
 It's one of our favorite summer activities.
+Not only do we love making our own cheese, but we also love camping and the outdoors!

-While we're grilling homemade halloumi on the fire, we "chill" with the local petit-suisse, we give it a little name and we watch it closely so that it doesn't steal our bag of nuts haha!
+While we eat breakfast, we chill with the local petit-suisse, we give him a nickname and we keep a close eye on him so he doesn't steal our bag of nuts, haha!

 Tip #1: Equipment

-A hot meal cooked outside is easier to prepare with a camping stove.
-It's not very expensive, there is a good price range.
-Indeed, there are options from $20 up to around $150.
+A hot meal cooked outdoors is easier to prepare with a camping stove.
+It's not very expensive, and there's a good price range.

-Most are gas-powered, with different types of canisters and sizes depending on the space and portability you need.
-There are also stoves that work with small branches of wood.
-That said, it is more complicated to make it work if the wood is wet.
+Most stoves run on gas, with different types of canisters and sizes depending on the space and portability you need.
+There are also stoves that run on small branches of wood.
+However, it's more complicated to operate them if the wood is damp.

-It is possible to eat only cold meals as well, but when the weather is chilly, a good hot meal is comforting.
+It is possible to eat only cold meals, but when the weather is chilly, a good hot meal is comforting.

-Apart from the stove and cooler, you will need kitchen essentials:
+Besides the stove and cooler, you will need the following kitchen essentials:

 - a cutting board,